klapec/todo-express/README.md

 ## Testing

-Server-side code tests can be run with `npm test`.
+Both client and server side tests can be run with `gulp test`.

-Client-side code tests can be run with `npm run-script test-front`.